azimuttapp/azimutt/README.md

 , [Creately](https://creately.com/lp/er-diagram-tool-online), [SqlDBM](https://sqldbm.com)
 , [QuickDBD](https://www.quickdatabasediagrams.com)) are focusing on creating/editing/displaying the schema
 (see [my review](https://azimutt.app/blog/how-to-choose-your-entity-relationship-diagram)).
-This is great when starting a new project with a few tables but doesn't really help when you discover an existing database with hundreds of tables and relations.
+This is great when starting a new project with a few tables but doesn't really help when you discover an existing database with many tables and relations.

 I really miss an interactive exploration tool with features like: